-ENV 150 - Introduction to Sustainable Energy 3 credits (PREREQUISITE: NONE)
+ENV 150 - Introduction to Sustainable Energy

 This introductory course provides information on global and national energy resources.
 The course explores the availability and consumption patterns of fossil fuels, nuclear fuels and alternative energy sources.
 The course will also investigate the topics such as electricity generation, transmission and distribution.
 Students will be introduced to concepts of transportation planning, sustainability and resource conservation as solutions to global challenges.
 (Su)